jasondarnell/pyfred/README.md

 Python client for the St. Louis Federal Reserve FRED API for economic data.

+PyFred is not endorsed or certified by the Federal Reserve Bank of St. Louis.

 **This project is in under development.**

 ## Installation